azaeng04/betty-blocks-assessment/README.md

 Option 2: Just execute the tests headlessly

-Same as Option 1 except step 4:
+Same as Option 1 except step 4: Run Cypress headlessly `yarn test:chrome` or `npm run test:chrome`

 **NB: Since this is running locally without Docker you would require atleast one common browser such as Chrome and/or Firefox.
 A list of supported Cypress browsers: https://docs.cypress.io/guides/guides/launching-browsers#Browsers**